UmerHA/UmerHA.github.io/_essays/2024-06-14-live-your-extreme-ambition.md

 title:  You should live your extreme ambition
 ---

+<em>This essay is for very talented and ambitious young people in Germany.
+But most of it holds regardless of location and age.</em>

 You're a very talented and ambitious person in Germany.
 You likely are achieving in your work.
 But you have the diffuse and nagging feeling "I can do a lot more."

 "I am smart.", you say, "I have energy.
 There should be a way to achieve way more; shape reality in ways larger than I currently am."
 Why aren't you?